Homeowners paint their home for two reasons-to beautify and to protect it. Painting a home is a serious investment that costs serious money.

 Pro vs. DIY: Paint purchases.

-Next, determine how much paint to purchase.
-A professional painting contractor has the training and expertise to determine exactly how much paint to purchase.
-This keeps paint costs to a minimum.
-Extra, unused paint wastes money.
-Correct paint purchases also avoids multiple trips to the paint store to purchase extra paint.
+Next, you will need to determine how much paint to purchase.
+A professional painting contractor has the training and expertise to determine exactly how much paint a project will require.
+This level of precision helps keep paint costs to a minimum.
+Unused paint which is left over is essentially a waste of money.
+Obtaining the precise amount of paint also avoids the time expenditure of having to make multiple trips to the store for extra paint.

-On average, one gallon of paint should cover 200 square feet for a one coat application.
+On average, one gallon of paint should cover 200 square feet for a one-coat application.
 For two coats of paint, one gallon should cover 100 square feet.
 For DIY projects, use a paint calculator to ensure you purchase the correct amount of paint.
-Take basic measurements to determine how much paint to purchase.
+By taking basic measurements, you can determine how much paint to purchase.

 How to get square footage in order to place a paint order:

-Siding is based on square footage.
-Length times height.
-Five steps equal 15 feet.
-Here’s how.
-One pace equals three feet.
+Siding is based on square footage which is calculated by multiplying an area’s length times its height.
+If you are estimating, five steps equal 15 feet because one pace equals three feet (approximately).
 Five paces times three feet per pace equals 15 feet.
-On a one story house, each story is ten feet.
+For a one story house, each story is ten feet.
 A two story house, then, would be 20 feet high.
 Fifteen feet long times 10 feet high equals 150 square feet.

 To avoid over-purchasing, only purchase half the amount of paint needed initially.
 Then, when you’re nearly out of paint, measure the unpainted square footage to determine how many more gallons are needed.